artginzburg/AntiCollision/README.md

 - <kbd>A</kbd> toggle the visibility of the traces.
 - <kbd>space</kbd> toggle slow-motion.
+- <kbd>esc</kbd> de-focus a followed ball.

 Mouse control

-- Create new balls by clicking.
+- Follow a particular ball by clicking it.
 - Zoom into the simulation by scrolling.
+- Create new balls by right-clicking.

 ## Future features

 - Move around by dragging with the mouse
 - Figure out how to run the simulation without tieing its speed to the number of frames per second
-- Follow a particular ball
 - Sounds